-Cars are a huge investment and people often try to figure out how much they should spend on their car.
+Cars are a huge investment and people often try to figure out how much they should spend on their car, their resale value and the cost of car maintenance.
 That is why car security features have gradually become more sophisticated to protect these valuable vehicles and their contents.
 Here is a run down of the main types of car locks.

 Manual Lock Cylinders

 The most basic of car door lock is still around, especially in older models.
 It involves a standard lock locked and unlocked with a key.
 These locks are still solid choices for most situations, though they may not have much in the way of newer security features.

 The locking mechanism itself is a push/pull lever or pin system on the inside of the door.
 In a strictly manual system, each door must be manually unlocked, with only the driver’s door unlockable from the outside, while the rest must be unlocked from inside the car.
 This system is simple, low-maintenance, and lasts the life time of the car.
 This simplicity also means that the locks can be easily defeated by thieves.